OpenDroneMap/ClusterODM/docs/aws.md

 ## Using Spot Fleets

 Fleet configuation files allow you to increase the chance your spot request will be fulfilled in a timely manner.
 Refer to the AWS docs for a walkthrough on file generation (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) & (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-examples.html).
-Add your spot fleet config path to 'spotFleetConfig'.
+Add your spot fleet config paths to 'spotFleetConfigMapping' for each image range (you may use the same file for multiple ranges).
 Must set 'spot' to false.

 ## Configuration File
 ```json